The Perfect 5-day Itinerary to Tokyo: The Highlights

 Shinjuku

 Shinjuku is my favourite city to stay in!
-You either love it, or you hate it.
+You either love it or hate it.
 It’s just as vibrant as Shibuya but also a little dirtier.
 It’s the home of Kabukicho (the old red light district), Golden Gai and Omoide Yokocho.

 You’ll find just as many restaurants, bars and shops as Shibuya.
 You’ll also find many host bars, cosplay theme places and arcade halls.
-It’s a bit grungier and crazier than Shibuya.
-Hard to explain, but you have to see for yourself.
+Some parts are a bit grungier and crazier than Shibuya.
+It’s hard to explain, but you have to see for yourself.

-Despite all that, Shinjuku is very safe!
-I personally found the area more interesting!
+Shinjuku is safe and I found the area interesting!
 It’s also within walking distance of many places (Golden Gai), making walking home after an evening out easier.
 You’ll also find more budget options for staying and eating here.

 Ginza